MediaComem/comem-webdev/subjects/git/README.md

 ```

 Those files are **untracked**.
-Git will not include them unless you **explicitly** tell it to do so.
+Git will not include them in the repository unless you **explicitly** tell it to do so.

 #### Tracking new files